LITTLE SMILER SESSION GUIDE

 Booking your session

-How long does an Older Baby photography session last?
+How long does a My Baby photography session last?

 What should I bring to the session?

 Please bring plenty of nappies, wipes, muslin cloths and a change of clothes for baby.
-There’s no need to bring lots of changes of clothes as I provide outfits, wraps, headbands etc. If your baby is aged 6 months + however, please feel free to bring one or two well-fitting items of clothing or outfits.
-This could be anything from a pair of jeans, a little dress or a pair of dungarees (always cute!).
-For younger babies, if your baby uses a dummy, please bring at least two sterilised dummies with you as these will help settle baby for their photographs.
-Due to Covid-19 restrictions, I am unable to provide refreshments/snacks in the studio, so if you choose to bring your own refreshments, this is at your own risk.
+There’s no need to bring lots of changes of clothes as I provide outfits, wraps, headbands etc. If your baby has a dummy, please bring at least two sterilised dummies with you as these will help settle baby for their photographs.

 Should I keep my baby awake before the session?